Economy of Equatorial Guinea: In greater depth

-The Equato-Guinean Government has undertaken a number of reforms since 1991 to reduce its predominant role in the economy and promote private sector development.
+The Equatorial-Guinea Government has undertaken a number of reforms since 1991 to reduce its predominant role in the economy and promote private sector development.
 Its role is a diminishing one, although many government interactions with the private sector are at times capricious.
 Beginning in early 1997, the government initiated efforts to attract significant private sector involvement through a Corporate Council on Africa visit and numerous ministerial efforts.
 In 1998, the government privatized distribution of petroleum products.
 There are now Total and Mobil stations in the country.
 The government has expressed interest in privatizing the outmoded electricity utility.
 A French company operates cellular telephone service in cooperation with a state enterprise.
 The government is anxious for greater U.S. investment, and President Obiang visited the U.S. three times between 1999 and 2001 to encourage greater U.S. corporate interest.
 Investment in agriculture, fishing, livestock, and tourism are among sectors the government would like targeted.

 Equatorial Guinea's balance-of-payments situation has improved substantially since the mid-1990s because of new oil and gas production and favorable world energy prices.
 Exports totaled about francs CFA 915 billion in 2000 (1.25 G$US), up from CFA 437 billion (700 M$US) in 1999.
 Crude oil exports accounted for more than 90% of export earnings in 2000.
 Timber exports, by contrast, represented only about 5% of export revenues in 2000.
 Additional oil production coming on line in 2001, combined with methanol gas exports from the new CMS-Nomeco plant, should increase export earnings substantially.

 Imports into Equatorial Guinea also are growing very quickly.
 Imports totaled francs CFA 380 billion (530 M$US), up from franc CFA 261 million (420 M$US) in 1999.
 Imports of equipment used for the oil and gas sector accounted for about three-quarters of imports in 2000.
 Imports of capital equipment for public investment projects reached francs CFA 30 billion in 2000, up 40% from 1999 levels.

 Equatorial Guinea's foreign debt stock was approximately francs CFA 69 billion (100 M$US) in 2000, slightly less than the debt stock in 1999, according to BEAC data.
 Equatorial Guinea's debt service ratio fell from 20% of GDP in 1994 to only 1% in 2000.
 Foreign exchange reserves were increasing slightly, although they were relatively low in terms of import coverage.
 According to the terms of the franc CFA zone, some of these reserves are kept in an account with the French Ministry of Finance.